 Businesses with activities in the UAE (Offshore, Free Zone and Mainland) will need to consider the implications of Company Tax.
 This can include transfer pricing, entity structure and ensuring compliance with the new Corporate Tax requirements.

 Our Stage 1 offering will assess the impact UAE CT will have on your business, together with recommendations that we can assist in implementing to ensure you are best positioned for UAE CT’s introduction.

-Please contact us using the information below if you would like to sign up for your impact assessment or for further information.
+Please contact us today for an impact assessment business or for further information.